-In this course, you will gain an introduction to Incident Response, learn how to develop three important protection plans, perform advanced forensics on the incident, deep dive into insider and malware threats, and commence incident recovery.
+In this Incident Response training, you will gain an introduction to Incident Response, learn how to develop three important protection plans, perform advanced forensics on the incident, deep dive into insider and malware threats, and commence incident recovery.

-In the Incident Response and Handling training course, students will be introduced to incident response, how to create and implement protection plans, how to investigate incidents forensically, insider and malware threats, and incident recovery.
+In the Incident Response training course, students will be introduced to incident response, how to create and implement protection plans, how to investigate incidents forensically, insider and malware threats, and incident recovery.

 What is Incident Response Training?